BattletechModders/MechEngineer/README.md

   * standard package, that provides lore* and time appropiate items to the game (*lore as the game sees fit, so LosTech is OK)
   * exotic package, adds in stuff like clan tech
   * test package, to play around in skirmish mechlab with everythig
-* Settings
+* Settings and Modding
-  * modders can add more components
   * players can disable some of the restritions
+  * modders can add more components using CustomComponents
-  * there are additional settings like factional accounting or partical weight savings for structre and armor components
+  * there are additional settings like factional accounting or partical weight savings for structure and armor components
   * see [Settings Source Code](https://github.com/CptMoore/MechEngineer/blob/master/source/MechEngineerSettings.cs) for all available settings

 TODO